Luis Robert Player Props: White Sox vs. Twins

 Luis Robert At The Plate

-- Among the qualifying hitters in baseball, he ranks 37th in batting average, 79th in on-base percentage, and fifth in slugging.
+- Among the qualifying batters in baseball, he ranks 41st in batting average, 84th in on-base percentage, and sixth in slugging.

-- Robert is batting .364 with two homers during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.